U.S. Route 6 in Indiana: History

-The first route along modern US 6 was used in the 1700s, and it was a Native American known as Sauk Indian Trail, also known as the Great East–West Trail.
+The first route along modern US 6 was used in the 1700s, and it was a Native American trail known as the Great East–West Trail.
 In 1843, the modern route of US 6 became a gravel roadway, through most of Noble County.
 During 1918, SR 17 was commissioned along what later would become US 6, from Ligonier to the Ohio–Indiana border.
 In the 1920s, the Toledo–Chicago Pike was commissioned between Toledo, Ohio, and Chicago using several state roads from Illinois state line, passing through South Bend, to Ligonier and then SR 17 from Ligonier and the Ohio state line.

 SR 17 would become SR 6, and SR 6 was extended west to the Illinois state line, in 1926.
 The first segment of roadway to be paved was between Waterloo and Ohio state line by 1928.
 In 1928, SR 6 was under construction, along its modern route, from Illinois state line to Ligonier, this route was built to help relieve traffic on the Lincoln Highway and Yellowstone Trail.
 Also in 1928, the road was paved between Kendallville and Waterloo, with the section from near Ligonier to Kendallville being paved following year.
 In 1929, construction was completed on the roadway between Illinois and SR 43, now US 421, and at this time the Toledo–Chicago Pike became Cleveland–Chicago Pike.
 SR 6 was under construction between US 31 and SR 15 in 1931.
 On June 8, 1931, the American Association of State Highway Officials approved an extension of US 6 from Pennsylvania to Colorado, passing through Indiana along SR 6.

-US 6 was rerouted between Illinois state line and US 41 (Calumet Avenue), routed concurrent with US 41 and the Tri-state Highway, with this reroute happened between 1953 and 1953.
+US 6 was rerouted between Illinois state line and US 41 (Calumet Avenue), routed concurrent with US 41 and the Tri-state Highway, this reroute happened in 1953.
 The highway was rerouted to the modern route through Kendallville in October 1959.
 US 6 and US 41 was rerouted on to Indianapolis Avenue between 1963 and 1964.
 A reroute of US 6 to its modern route in Lake County, concurrent with SR 51 and the Borman Expressway, occurred in either 1966 or 1967.
 US 6 was rerouted around Bremen, on a new roadway, between 1980 and 1981.
 The old route of US 6 through Bremen became SR 106.